makerdao/sherlock-contest/README.md

 - Handling of token donations to the protocol is not guranteed in any module.
 A lack of such handling is not considered an issue.
 - Some of the modules have backward compatability getters like `dai()`, `daiJoin()`, etc..
 The lack of such in other modules should not be treated as an issue.
 - Oracle value updates outside of the delta governance considered when choosing the parameters of the system are out of scope.
 This includes trivial issues in the main stable coin system, roughly speaking e.g. when an extreme price drop exceeds the collateral's liquidation ratio, so that a position would become unhealthy after the update and a liquidation wouldn’t raise sufficient funds leading to bad debt.
 Constructions describing how “loss of funds” (bad debt) could occur in such a scenarios are out of scope.
+For example, if a collateral has a liquidation ratio of 200%, but the asset price suffers a 60% price drop, leading to a bad debt, it is considered a design decision.
 - Any user mistake resulting in their own funds being lost is out of scope.

 ## Governance Related: